Restored is committed to protecting your privacy. We aim to ensure that any information you give us is held securely and safely.

 - ask to see what information we have about you.
 We’ll respond within one month.

-If you do want to do any of the above, just get in touch.
+If you do want to do any of the above, just get in touch and let us know.

-For more information about your rights under the General Data Protection Regulation, visit the Information Commissioner’s Office website at https://ico.org.uk.
+For more information about your rights under the UK’s personal data protection laws, visit the Information Commissioner’s Office website at https://ico.org.uk.

 Respecting your privacy